Unleash/unleash-client-java/README.md

 ## Bootstrapping
 * Unleash supports bootstrapping from a JSON string.
-* Configure your own custom provider implementing the `ToggleBootstrapProvider` interface's single method `String read()` this should return a JSON string in the same format returned from `/api/client/features`
+* Configure your own custom provider implementing the `ToggleBootstrapProvider` interface's single method `String read()`.
+  This should return a JSON string in the same format returned from `/api/client/features`
 * Example bootstrap files can be found in the json files located in [src/test/resources](src/test/resources)
-* Our assumption is this can be use for applications deployed to ephemeral containers or more locked down file systems where Unleash's need to write the backup file is not desireable or possible.
+* Our assumption is this can be use for applications deployed to ephemeral containers or more locked down file systems where Unleash's need to write the backup file is not desirable or possible.

 ### Provided Bootstrappers
+#### ToggleBootstrapFileProvider
 * Unleash comes configured with a `ToggleBootstrapFileProvider` which implements the `ToggleBootstrapProvider` interface.
 * It is the default implementation used if not overridden via the `setToggleBootstrapProvider` on UnleashConfig.

-#### Configure ToggleBootstrapFileProvider
+##### Configure ToggleBootstrapFileProvider
 * The `ToggleBootstrapFileProvider` reads the file located at the path defined by the `UNLEASH_BOOTSTRAP_FILE` environment variable.
 * It supports both `classpath:` paths and absolute file paths.